jakedeleeuw032/VibeIn/about.md

 •	**Vibe coding/AI assisted strategies**

-My thesis is that if I can get a grasp on these core concepts.
-I can have the information I need to build what I want and to have the right conversations to ship my ideas as AI continues to become more powerful.
+### Goal 3: Become a better project manager

+Being early in my career I still have a lot to learn inside of my main skillset of project management.
+I hope to share insights of tools that work well, interpersonal skills, and how to overcome challenges.
+This goal is a little harder to document and share due to confidentiality, but I will at the very least show what I learn in my free time.

 ---

-**My creed:**
+## **My creed**

 ---

-If you share my mindset and desire, email me at **jakedeleeuw032@gmail.com**.
-I continue to expand my tribe and find people who wish to do good in the world.
+If you share my mindset and desire, email me at **[jakedeleeuw032@gmail.com](mailto:jakedeleeuw032@gmail.com)**.
+I continue to expand my tribe and find people who wish to change the world.